Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 1: Weapon Mastery

 Your training with weapons allows you to use the mastery properties of two kinds of Simple or Martial Melee weapons of your choice, such as Greataxes and Handaxes.
-Whenever you finish a Long Rest, you can do *one* of the following:
+Whenever you finish a Long Rest, you can do one of the following:

 _**Change Weapon**_
-You can practice weapon drills and change *one* of those weapon choices
+You can practice weapon drills and change *one* of those weapon choices.

 _**Replace Weapon Mastery**^CM^_
-You can choose *one* kind of Mastery weapons you're using and replace its Mastery property of with another Mastery property.
-The chosen kind of weapon must qualify for the new property.
+You can choose *one* weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
 For example, you could replace the Longsword's Sap property with the Push property.

 --8<-- "includes/snippets/item-mastery.md"